oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelPyTorch_Extensions_Inference_Optimization/README.md

 This sample notebook shows how to get started with Intel® Extension for PyTorch (IPEX) for sample Computer Vision and NLP workloads.

 The sample starts by loading two models from the PyTorch hub: **Faster-RCNN** (Faster R-CNN) and **distilbert** (DistilBERT).
-After loading the models, the sample applies sequential optimizations from IPEX and examines performance gains for each incremental change.
+After loading the models, the sample applies sequential optimizations from Intel® Extension for PyTorch (IPEX) and examines performance gains for each incremental change.

 You can make code changes quickly on top of existing PyTorch code to obtain the performance speedups for model inference.